 Our Only May Amelia (Paperback)

 The beloved Newbery Honor book by the author of The Fourteenth Goldfish, about a spirited heroine growing up with trying circumstances, a sense of adventure, and tremendous heart.
-This middle grade novel is an excellent choice for tween readers in grades 5 to 6, especially during homeschooling.
-It’s a fun way to keep your child entertained and engaged while not in the classroom.

 It isn't easy being a pioneer in the state of Washington in 1899.
 It's particularly hard when you are the only girl ever born in the new settlement.